 The security scheme does not address how the product information is protected once it is within an end-user application.
 This is the responsibility of the Original Equipment Manufacturers (OEMs).

 The Scheme enables the mass distribution of protected datasets on hard media which can then be accessed and used by all customers with a valid license containing a set of data permits.
 Selective access to individual products is supported by providing users with a licensed set of data permits containing the encrypted dataset keys.
-This license is created using a unique hardware identifier of the target system and is unique to each Data Client.
+This license is created using a hardware identifier of the target system and is unique to each Data Client.
 Consequently licenses cannot be exchanged between individual Data Clients.

 The Protection Scheme is designed for file based transfer of data between parties.
 Stream based transfer may use different methodologies.
 Data streaming is presented in S-100 Part 14.
 The S-100 Protection Scheme described in this Part is bound to the value “S100p15” in the protectionScheme element of the CATALOG.XML Exchange Set Catalogue.